Municipal Vulnerability Preparedness Plan

 Environmental Justice in Worcester

-The State of Massachusetts identifies a community as an Environmental Justice community if it has any of the following characteristics:
+The State of Massachusetts identifies an area as an Environmental Justice community if it has any of the following characteristics:

-- Block group whose annual median household income is equal to or less than 65% of the statewide median.
+- The annual median household income is not more than 65% of the statewide annual median household income;

-Using these characteristics, approximately 70% of Worcester is a designated “environmental justice” census tract.
+Using these characteristics, the state government has designated approximately 92% of Worcester as an “environmental justice” community.

 Urban heat can be dangerous.
 As temperatures climb, the most vulnerable members of our City can face serious health risks.
 In 2022, the City completed a Heat Risk Assessment which identified the most heat-vulnerable parts of Worcester.